-Primatologist Lisa Jones-Engel, Ph.D. has studied the interface between humans and long-tailed and pig-tailed macaques in Indonesia, Singapore, Cambodia, Thailand, Myanmar and Bangladesh as well as in the primate biomedical facilities of the United States since the 1980s.
+Primatologist Lisa Jones-Engel, Ph.D., has studied the interface between humans and long-tailed and pig-tailed macaques in Indonesia, Singapore, Cambodia, Thailand, Myanmar, and Bangladesh, as well as in the primate biomedical facilities of the United States since the 1980s.
 Her scientific career has included field studies, research in the laboratory setting (most recently, the Washington National Primate Research Center), and teaching assignments.
-She has authored over 100 peer-reviewed articles, covering the fields of primatology, virology, epidemiology, microbiology, and conservation, and co-authored the IUCN 2022 Assessment.
-Dr. Jones-Engel currently serves as senior science advisor on primate experimentation with PETA's Laboratory Investigations Department.
+She has authored over 100 peer-reviewed articles covering the fields of primatology, virology, epidemiology, microbiology, and conservation and co-authored the IUCN 2022 Assessment.
+Dr. Jones-Engel serves as a senior science advisor on primate experimentation with PETA's Laboratory Investigations Department.

-Primatologist Birutė Mary Galdikas, Ph.D. has committed five decades to the conservation and study of primates in Indonesia.
+Primatologist Birutė Mary Galdikas, Ph.D., has committed five decades to the conservation and study of primates in Indonesia.
 She is the world's authority on orangutans.
 Her field site in Indonesia is home to wild populations of long-tailed and pig-tailed macaques who share the rainforest with the orangutans.
-The Orangutan Foundation International, founded by Dr. Galdikas, takes a holistic and comprehensive approach with multiple complementary strategies to combat the complex challenges of conserving and protecting the animals and forests.
+The Orangutan Foundation International, founded by Dr. Galdikas, takes a holistic and comprehensive approach with multiple complementary strategies to combat the complex challenges of conserving and protecting animals and forests.

-Dr. Jane Goodall, DBE, founder of the Jane Goodall Institute and UN Messenger of Peace, has for decades been a global champion for animal welfare and conservation.
-She travels the world asking each of us to take action on behalf of all living things and the planet we share.
+Dr. Jane Goodall, DBE, founder of the Jane Goodall Institute and United Nations Messenger of Peace, has been a global champion for animal welfare and conservation for decades.
+She travels the world to promote the protection of the environment and the welfare of people and animals.

-Action for Primates is a UK-based project that advocates globally on behalf of non-human primates.
+Action for Primates is a United Kingdom-based project that advocates globally on behalf of non-human primates.
 Action for Primates recognizes that all animals, not just non-human primates, deserve respect and protection from harm by people.

-Born Free USA is a leading wildlife charity, working for decades to end the exploitation of macaques and to enhance the survival of threatened species in the wild and protect natural habitats while respecting the needs and safeguarding the welfare of individual animals.
-They seek to have a positive impact on animals in the wild and protect their ecosystems in perpetuity, for their own intrinsic value and for the critical roles they play within the natural world.
+Born Free USA is a leading wildlife charity that has worked for decades to end the exploitation of macaques, enhance the survival of threatened species in the wild, and protect natural habitats while respecting the needs and safeguarding the welfare of individual animals.
+The organization seeks to positively impact animals in the wild and protect their ecosystems in perpetuity for their intrinsic value and the critical roles they play within the natural world.